cloudfoundry/diego-release/CONTRIBUTING.md

 ### <a name="smokes-and-cats"></a> Running Smoke Tests, and CATs

-You can test that your diego-release deployment is working and integrating with cf-release by running the lightweight [cf-smoke-tests](https://github.com/cloudfoundry/cf-smoke-tests) or the more thorough [cf-acceptance-tests](https://github.com/cloudfoundry/cf-acceptance-tests).
+You can test that your diego-release deployment is working and integrating with cf by running the lightweight [cf-smoke-tests](https://github.com/cloudfoundry/cf-smoke-tests) or the more thorough [cf-acceptance-tests](https://github.com/cloudfoundry/cf-acceptance-tests).
 These test suites assume you have a BOSH environment to deploy cf and diego to.
 For local development, bosh-lite is an easy way to have a single-VM deployment.
 To deploy diego to bosh-lite, follow the instructions on [deploying diego to bosh-lite](README.md#deploy-bosh-lite).

 The instructions below assume you're using bosh-lite and have generated the manifests with the `scripts/generate-bosh-lite-manifests` script.
 This script